G-Research/siembol/docs/services/siembol_parsing_services.md

 - `dot_all_regex_flag` - The regular expression `.` matches any character - including a line terminator
 - `should_match_pattern` - At least one pattern should match otherwise the extractor throws an exception
 #### Key value Extractor
-Key value extractor extracts values in the form `key1=value1 ... keyN=valueN`
+Key value extractor extracts values from the field which has the form `key1=value1 ... keyN=valueN`
  - `word_delimiter`- Word delimiter used for splitting words, by dafault ` `
  - `key_value_delimiter`- Key-value delimiter used for splitting key value pairs, by default `=`;
  - `escaped_character`- Escaped character for escaping quotes, delimiters, brackets, by default `\\`;